PCOS Can't Be 'Cured' – But Social Media Disagrees

 The type of content more likely to go viral shows people claiming dramatic results from, for example, taking supplements like Inositol, leaving little room for nuance.
 It’s bound to leave people seeking out this kind of content disappointed, as is the claim that PCOS can be ‘healed’ by lifestyle changes.
 The reality is, as Rohini puts it, “We’re always trying to look for some kind of quick fix, but there isn't one single thing that's going to ‘heal your PCOS’.
 It's really about finding a longer term solution to managing it.”

 Gender inequality in healthcare runs deep, leaving women misunderstood and undiagnosed.
 It’s within this context that PCOS influencers have been able to control the narrative around the condition.
-Supporting the work of organisations such as Verity and Daisy PCOS in the UK, and the PCOS Awareness Association in the US, along with campaign such as PCOS Awareness Month, will be vital in ensuring further research is done into the condition.
+Supporting the work of organisations that work to fund research into PCOS and campaigns such as PCOS Awareness Month will be vital to see real change.
 Until we address the systemic factors holding back women’s healthcare, misinformation will continue to run rife online.

 *Names have been changed to protect identities